 (Norman: University of Oklahoma Press, 1996) - Black Women in Texas History.
 By Bruce Glasrud and Merline Pitre

-(College Station: A & M University Press, 2008) - Black Women in Texas History.
-By Bruce Glasrud and Merline Pitre
+(College Station: A & M University Press, 2008) - Brackenridge: San Antonio’s Acclaimed Urban Park.
+By Lewis F. Fisher

-(New Haven: Yale University Press, 2009) - Gone to Texas: A History of the Lone Star State.
+(Fort Worth: Texas Christian University Press, 2015) - Gone to Texas: A History of the Lone Star State.
 By Randolph B Campbell

-(New York: Oxford University Press, 2012) - The Path to a Modern South: Northeast Texas between Reconstruction and the Great Depression.
+(New Haven: Yale University Press, 2020) - The Path to a Modern South: Northeast Texas between Reconstruction and the Great Depression.
 By Walter L Buenger

-(Austin: University of Texas Press, 2001) - Sam Houston.
+(New York: Oxford University Press, 2018) - Sam Houston.
 By James Haley

-(Norman: University of Oklahoma Press, 2004) - Sleuthing the Alamo: Davy Crockett’s Last Stand and Other Mysteries of the Texas Revolution.
+(Chapel Hill: The University of North Carolina Press, 2015) - Sleuthing the Alamo: Davy Crockett’s Last Stand and Other Mysteries of the Texas Revolution.
 By James Crisp

 (New York: Oxford University Press, 2005) - Spanish Texas, 1519-1821.
 By Donald E Chipman